thekrprince/javascript-problem-solving/Algorithm & Data Structure Theory/5-Recursion.md

 - Base Case
 - Different Input

-### Before diving into the example, let's learn call stack.
+### Before diving into the example, let's learn call stack

 - It's a stack data structure.
 - Any time a function is invoked it is placed (pushed) on the top of the call stack.